Skip to content

 Pricing Constraints

-Credits and Conversations cannot be combined in the same org — each org must choose one pricing model.
+Credits and Conversations cannot be combined in the same org - each org must choose one pricing model.
 Factor this into multi-use-case architectures.
-Also budget for Data Cloud licensing as a prerequisite.
+Budget for Data Cloud licensing as a prerequisite too.

 CTA Board Question: “What’s the cost model and ROI justification?”